mcosovic/JuliaGrid.jl/docs/src/man/estimation.md

  - measurement errors are uncorrelated,
  - the slack bus is included in the state estimation formulation.

-The linear state estimation with PMUs] is implemented using the following features:
+The linear state estimation with PMUs is implemented using the following features:
  - the state vector is given in the rectangular coordinate system,
  - phasor measurements are transformed from polar to rectangular coordinates,
  - the covariance matrix is transformed from polar to rectangular coordinates,
  - the slack bus is not included in the state estimation formulation.

-Besides state estimation algorithms, we have implemented the bad data processing using the largest normalized residual test [1, Sec.
-5.7].
+Besides state estimation algorithms, we have implemented [the bad data processing](@ref baddata) using the largest normalized residual test.
 The routine proceeds with bad data analysis after the estimation process is finished, in the repetitive process of identifying and eliminating bad data measurements one after another.

 The observability analysis with restore routine is based on the flow islands [2], [3], where pseudo-measurements are chosen between measurements that are marked as out-of-service in the input DATA.